E

 An Employer of Record solves this challenge by providing an existing legal employment structure that businesses can use to hire workers quickly and compliantly without establishing their own entity.

-How an Employer of Record Works?
+How Does an Employer of Record (EOR) Work?
+Step-by-Step

 The EOR framework operates through a structured relationship between three parties: